 People over Product over Profit

-Founded in 2015, the first 2G Cyrcle Phone was fully funded through a 2016 Kickstarter campaign and launched in a record 60 days as a DIY, 3D printable, educational device.
+Founded in 2015, a 2G prototype of The Cyrcle Phone was fully funded through a 2016 Kickstarter campaign and delivered to backers in a record 60 days as a DIY, 3D printable, educational device.
 In 2017-2018, the team focused on building momentum in the maker community – writing a community guide to launching a hardware startup and teaching over 200 people how to build their own phones.

-Behind the scenes, the Cyrcle Phone has undergone intensive development.
-Founder and CEO, Christina Cyr, has traveled the world and lead a team of over 55 employees and contractors to make her vision a reality.
+Behind the scenes, The Cyrcle Phone has undergone intensive development.
+Founder and CEO, Christina Cyr, has traveled the world and led a team of over 50 employees and contractors to make the vision a reality.

 With the launch around the corner, Ms. Cyr compliments their caliber; “I really trust in what my team members are talking about, what they focus in, and their specialization.
-At our company we hold people above product above profit – meeting all those talented individuals has been an exceptional blessing.”
+At our company we value people over products over profits – meeting all those talented individuals has been an exceptional blessing.”

 Additional Resources